-Moving into a new home?
-Here are seven tips to make the move easier on your cat.
+Moving with cats to a new home?
+Here are seven tips to make moving less stressful for furry family members.
 Thank you to The J.M.
 Smucker Company for sponsoring today’s post.

 It’s easy for us to envision our two cats napping in the sunbeams of our new home, but the transition for them will be anything but easy.
 You see, cats develop strong bonds with their environment, which makes changing homes stressful for them on multiple levels.

-Below are seven simple things you can do to help sooth your cat’s anxiety during a moving transition.
+Below are seven simple things you can do to help soothe your cat’s anxiety during a move to a new home.

 * * *

 After nine years at our current home, our family—including our two older cats—is moving into a new house.
 Our super-sweet tuxedo cat (named Cement Truck Mixer, no lie) and our sassy tortoise cat (whom we affectionately call Pumpernickel) have been an important part of our family for fifteen years.
 We want to make the transition to our new home as smooth as possible for them.

 Before you read the tips below, I invite you to meet my two adorable furballs in this short video clip…

 7 Astoundingly Helpful Tips for Moving With Cats